How to Use Tidal on Android Auto: Full Guide with Fixes

 When you're all set, you can start setting up Tidal on Android Auto by following these steps:

-3. Connect your phone to Android Auto: Connect the Android device to Android Auto via Bluetooth and a proper USB cord that comes with your device.
+Connect the Android device to Android Auto via Bluetooth or a proper USB cord that comes with your device.

-6. Open the Tidal app on your phone: Launch the Tidal app on your phone.
-If you haven't downloaded it, you can access it on Google Play Store.
+Launch the Tidal app on your phone.
+If you haven't downloaded it, you can access it in Google Play Store.

 Part 3.
 How to Play Tidal on Android Auto Offline

-While Tidal is known for its excellent streaming service, there are many users complain that Tidal can't connect to Android Auto, or the online playback takes up too much time loading.
+While Tidal is known for its excellent streaming service, there are many users complain that Tidal can't connect to Android Auto, Tidal not showing on Android Auto, or the online playback takes up too much time loading.
 Whether you're running an errand or going on a road trip, stopping the car and reconnecting the devices while driving is quite dangerous.
 Especially when you're driving through areas with poor connectivity, the signal and network are not always stable.
 But don't worry, there's an easy workaround.

 tidal music converter